-Staff Contact: School of Legal Studies and Taxation Office CP15 S1 or S2 L2 T1
+Staff Contact: School Office

+S1 or S2 L2 T1 CP15

-Prerequisite: HSC minimum mark required - 2 unit Contemporary English (60-100), or 2 unit General English (60-100), or 2 unit English (53-100), or 3 unit English (1-50)
+Prerequisite: HSC minimum mark required 2 unit Contemporary English (60-100), or 2 unit General English (60-100), or 2 unit English (53-100), or 3 unit English (1-50)

-This subject examines the nature and role of law; the Australian legal system; Commonwealth/State relations; Parliament and statute law; the courts and case law; the executive and administrative law; the legal process and its alternatives.
-This subject also introduces areas of substantive law relevant to commerce with particular reference to property including intellectual property, crime, torts with particular reference to negligent misstatement, employment, commercial entities and transactions, competition and consumer protection.
+The entire fabric of commerce is woven from a complex legal regime, judicial and statutory, which regulates all commercial activity.
+This subject deals with the Australian legal system; Commonwealth/State relations; Parliament and statute law; the courts and case law; the executive and administrative law; the legal process and its alternatives.
+This subject also introduces areas of substantive law relevant to commerce with particular reference to property law (with particular reference to intellectual property), torts law (with particular reference to negligence), contract law, criminal law, commercial entities and transactions, competition and consumer protection.